 Aviation Career Training and Certification

 Guilford Technical Community College offers several degree and certificate programs for persons seeking to launch or advance their aviation career.
-Programs include Aerostructures Manufacturing and Repair, Avionics Technology, Aviation Management, Aviation Systems Technology, Airframe and Powerplant Certification, and Pilot Flight Training.
+Programs include Aerostructures Manufacturing and Repair, Avionics Technology, Aviation Management, Aviation Systems Technology, Structure Manufacturing, and Career Pilot Flight Training.
 Visit the GTCC Academic Programs website and search for these program topics to learn more.